rafardgomes/HeatMap_Floods_Waterlogging/README.md

 * **Flooding (Inundação):** Overflow of the drainage channel into marginal areas (floodplains/várzeas).

 ### Data Processing & Workflow
-1. **Coordinate Transformation:** The raw shapefiles lacked a defined CRS or were in SIRGAS 2000.
+1. **Coordinate Transformation:** The raw shapefiles lacked a defined CRS.
 They were first set to SIRGAS 2000 (EPSG:31983) and then reprojected to WGS84 (EPSG:4326), as Folium requires Geographic Coordinates for rendering.
 2. **Filtering:** Data was filtered by the "ocorrencia" column to include only "INUNDACAO" and "ALAGAMENTO" events, excluding other unrelated categories within the dataset.
 3. **Spatial Clipping:** The state-wide drainage shapefile was clipped using a Convex Hull polygon generated from the occurrence points, ensuring the drainage network fit the city's study area.
 4. **Visualization:**